MicrosoftDocs/Hololens/hololens/hololens-requirements.md

 ### Common Challenges

-* HoloLens 2 doesn't support on premises AD join or SCCM.
+* HoloLens 2 doesn't support on premises AD join or System Center Configuration Manager (SCCM).
 Only Azure AD join with MDM.
-Many companies today still deploy Windows 10 PCs in this scenario as on premises AD joined devices, managed by System Center Configuration Manager (SCCM) and may not have the infrastructure deployed/configured for managing internal Windows 10 devices via cloud-based MDM solutions.
+Many companies today still deploy Windows 10 PCs in this scenario as on premises AD joined devices, managed by SCCM and may not have the infrastructure deployed/configured for managing internal Windows 10 devices via cloud-based MDM solutions.
-* As HoloLens 2 is a cloud first device, it relies heavily on internet and cloud connected services for User authentication, OS updates, MDM management, and so on.
-When connecting to a corporate network, Proxy/Firewall rules will most likely need to be adjusted to enable access for HoloLens 2 and the applications that run on it.
+* As HoloLens 2 is a cloud first device, it relies heavily on internet and cloud connected services for user authentication, OS updates, MDM management, and so on.
+When connecting to a corporate network, proxy/firewall rules will most likely need to be adjusted to enable access for HoloLens 2 and the applications that run on it.
 * Corporate Wi-Fi connectivity typically requires certificates to authenticate the device or user to the network.
 The required infrastructure or settings to deploy certificates to Windows 10 devices through MDM can be challenging to configure.

 The corresponding Corporate network guide instructs on how to enroll HoloLens 2 into your existing device management, apply licenses as needed, and validate that your end users are able to operate a Dynamics 365 Guide, as well as use custom line of business apps, after device set up.